tktbtk/BLT-tools/README.md

 # BLT-tools
-These tools are made as applications of BLT (https://github.com/romain-fontugne/BLT) which can classify messages based on the proposed method and attach the labels to BGP messages.
+These tools are made as applications of BLT (https://github.com/romain-fontugne/BLT) which can classify messages based on the proposed taxonomy and attach the labels to BGP messages.
 You can detect routing anomalies easily using these tools.

 ## Example